-Although creating accounts on Facebook, Instagram, Twitter and LinkedIn may seem easy and obvious these days, launching a website for a podcast may seem a bit confusing for some podcasters. 🤔
+Although creating accounts on Facebook, Instagram, Twitter and LinkedIn may seem easy and obvious these days, launching a podcast website may seem a bit confusing for some podcasters. 🤔

-In this article, we’ll learn how to create a website for your show: the various steps to follow, the tools that are needed and the type of content you should publish once the site is online. 🚀
+In this article, we’ll tell you how to create a website for your show: The various steps to take, the tools that are needed and the type of content you should publish once the site is online. 🚀

 Why create a website for your podcast?